MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/mya-notifications.md

 # required metadata

 title: Inline suggestions in Outlook
-description: Describes what Inline suggestions are in Outlook and how they work
+description: Describes what inline suggestions are in Outlook and how they work
 author: madehmer
 ms.author: v-midehm
 ms.date: 05/03/2019